CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 ### Color Relationships

 Colors affect each other in our perception.
 Simply, the way to pick the best color is by assessing how it looks compared to other map colors you need to use.
 For example, which color will make your markers stand out against the basemap?
 Which color will differentiate secondary features from your basemap, but won't distract from primary features?
+Which colors show that one of your map attributes is increasing/decreasing, when they're put next to each other in a palette?
+A good starting point for learning how to compare colors is the color wheel.

 #### The Color Wheel